tfchurch/sumo-hakyll/pages/smt/index.md

 The regular registration and payment deadlines have passed.
 However, if you are still interested in participating, late registration is still available until 11:59 PM Pacific time on **February 3rd**.
-The corresponding payment deadline for late registration is **Feburary 5th**.
+The corresponding payment deadline for late registration is **February 5th**.
 Payment must be postmarked by the payment deadline.
 Note that there is late fee for late registration.

 Registration may still be possible after the late deadline, but will be subject